BestReviews is reader-supported and may earn an affiliate commission. Details

 Somewhat large, and feels a bit heavy.
 Some wearers wish the luminosity of the markers were a bit brighter.
 On the higher end of the price scale.

-Features handsome contrasting colors, as it has rose gold-tone finish with a black face and sturdy rubber strap.
-Roman numerals and chronograph design add to its classy looks.
+Features handsome contrasting colors, as it has a rose gold-tone finish with a black face and sturdy rubber strap.
+Roman numerals and chronograph design add to its classy look.
 Ideal for dressy or formal wear.

 Though rated to be water resistant up to 330 feet, some owners report the crystal fogged when exposed to moisture.
 Somewhat heavy.